 Rafael, Certified Iyengar Yoga Teacher, has developed an acute understanding of muscle function and disfunction.
 This journey began with a search for relief from debilitating chronic back pain in the 80’s.

-Rafael continues his training with well over 1,000 hours under the tutelage of several Senior Iyengar Yoga instructors.
+Rafael continues his training with well over 1,500 hours under the tutelage of several Senior Iyengar Yoga instructors.
 This includes travel to India in 2000, to study at the Ramamani Iyengar Memorial Yoga Institute in Pune under Dr. Geeta Iyengar and Prashant Iyengar.
 On returning from India, Rafael abandoned his college art teaching career to focus almost exclusively on the learning of Iyengar Yoga.

 Trice weekly chiropractic visits beginning in 1981 enabled Rafael to begin studying Aikido, a non-competitive martial art.
-By that time he had relinquished competitive Judo and the teaching of it altogether, due to the ever present pain and just before his test for third degree.
-When the pain returned, he petitioned Laurie Blakeney for help.
+By that time he had relinquished competitive Judo and the teaching of it altogether, due to ever present pain and just before his test for third degree.
+In 1983, he petitioned Laurie Blakeney for help.

 Karen Allgire, Junior Intermediate III, has made three trips to study at the Iyengar Yoga Institute in Pune, India and was chosen to teach at the 2011 Midwest Regional Conference.

 Based on the teachings of yoga master B. K. S. Iyengar, who was listed by Time Magazine as one of the most influential people of the 20th Century, Iyengar yoga is a widely practiced form worldwide.
 This practice begins with learning the art and science of āsana (yoga postures).

 This method of study is orderly and progressive, and the postures are adjusted to meet the physical conditions and needs of each student.
 Strength, coordination, flexibility and an increased sense of well-being are some of the benefits.